thinkshout/thinkshout/_case_studies/freedom-house.md

   - section-description: |
       #### Longform reports made easy

-      Freedom House has source material that is often in the form of longform reports, so we prioritized balancing the need between flexible structures and easy to use administrative tools enabling the editorial team to create compelling and easy to read long form reports.
-Due to the complex editorial workflows, we needed a way to import the reports into the CMS from the team’s collaboration tools, and created an innovative importer that first imports the reports into a Google Doc, and then into the CMS, including all needed headings, visual assets, and block styles.
+      Freedom House has source material that is often in the form of longform reports, so we prioritized balancing the need between flexible structures and easy-to-use administrative tools enabling the editorial team to create compelling long form reports.
+Due to the complex editorial workflows, we needed a way to import the reports into the CMS from the team’s collaboration tools.
+We created an innovative importer that first imports the reports into a Google Doc, and then into the CMS—including all needed headings, visual assets, and block styles.

   - section-image1: "/assets/images/case-studies/Freedom-house-mobile-1.jpg"
     section-image-alt1: "LVHN services pages viewed on three phones."